2020’s Best & Worst Cities for an Active Lifestyle

 Ask the Experts

-Maintaining an active lifestyle not only improves quality of life, but it’s also a much cheaper alternative to fighting and preventing illness.
+Maintaining an active lifestyle not only improves quality of life, but it can also help prevent certain illnesses and cut down on medical costs.
 Promoting healthy choices, however, requires a group effort.
 We asked a panel of experts to share their advice on introducing positive changes both at home and at the policy level.
 Click on the experts’ profiles to read their bios and responses to the following key questions:

 - How can local communities encourage and facilitate active lifestyles among residents?